 Functionality of the Quick-Attach Golf Bag Carrier

 The rack mount bracket itself is secured to your bike rack with supplied nuts and bolts, so it isn’t as quick to attach and remove.
-But most of our customers will just leave it on their rack between golf rounds, so all they have to do it slip the bag carrier onto the blade mounts.
+But most of our customers just leave it on their rack between golf rounds, so all they have to do is slip the bag carrier onto the blade mounts.

 Notice in the video that if you have a stand bag, its "foot" will fit through the open space at the bottom of the bag carrier frame a shown in this picture.

 Secure your golf bag with the supplied cords using figure 8’s on the cleats (at the 1:32 minute mark of the first video above).
 The reason we don’t recommend bungee cords or other stretchy straps is so that they don't squeeze in on your bag which can interfere with slipping your clubs in and out.
 If you prefer buckle straps, the Carrier Frame also has strap slots.
 You can get buckle straps very inexpensively from Amazon, Ebay, or other similar sellers.